allstar/sansible/README.md

 large collection of playbooks in plain YAML was far from ideal.
 Instead, using Ansible as a DSL embedded in Scala has the following benefits:

-- Increased safety and quicker developer feedback, expecially with respect to variable scoping and allowed module parameters.
+- Increased safety and quicker developer feedback, especially with respect to variable scoping and allowed module parameters.
-- Full IDE Support, with autocompletion for module names and parameters.
+- Full IDE Support, with auto-completion for module names and parameters.
 - Superior means of abstraction: no need to learn Ansible own control flow syntax, variable scoping rules, jinja2 templates, includes, etc..
   Just use Scala!